 Sampling some great wines while cruising on Lake Tahoe… do I need to say more? 😉

 Tahoe Tastings offers daily cruises on their small, vintage boat.
-You get to sample eight wines from various wine regions in Northern California while cruising towards Emerald Bay Park.
+You get to sample several wines from various wine regions in Northern California while cruising towards Emerald Bay Park.